UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 ---

-## An explicit domain can be defined to adjust colors at the extremes
+## An explicit domain can be defined to adjust colours at the extremes

 ``` python
 alt.Chart(toronto_temp).mark_circle(size=50).encode(